websages/nashville/README.md

  - there are a number of local micro- and otherwise-breweries that have taprooms or brewpubs: [Black Abbey][blackabbey], [Tennessee Brew Works][tnbrew], [blackstone][blackstone], [yazoo][yazoo], ~~[bosco's][boscos]~~ (closed :cry:), [jackalope][jackalope], Fat Bottom, etc. -- probably recommended in my decreasing order of opinion of beer quality there
  - [Brown's Diner][brownsdiner] -- yeah, you could eat there, but mostly it's a dive that exists because of atmosphere, also good live music
  - there are a ton of bars in East Nashville (Nashville's answer to Williamsburg, with numerous transplants therefrom); ping us if you're headed to the east side of the river ([Holland House][hollandhouse], [Family Wash][familywash], [the 5 Spot][5spot] ([calendar][5spotcal]), hell, I don't even know where the cool kids go any more, but some of our crew know...)
- - [East Nashville Beer Works][eastnashbeerworks] -- Nashville's own rimboy brewing at last.
-Beer mecca, tasty pizza, arepas, and other tasty food.
+ - ~~[East Nashville Beer Works][eastnashbeerworks] -- Nashville's own rimboy brewing at last.
+Beer mecca, tasty pizza, arepas, and other tasty food.~~ dead to us.

 **post-drinking**
  - [Recovery Room][hangover]: To relieve the negative effects of overindulgence.